ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 ### _Implementation details for supporting `@mention`_:

-The Tiptap [mention extension](https://tiptap.dev/api/nodes/mention) will render all the `@mention` nodes as a `<nimble-rich-text-user-mention-view>` element with custom data attribute values.
-These values serve a dual purpose: they determine what is displayed in the UI and represent the content stored in markdown format.
+The Tiptap [mention extension](https://tiptap.dev/api/nodes/mention) will transform all the `@mention` nodes into <nimble-rich-text-user-mention-view>
-For example, `@mention` is used primarily for tagging users, these values will typically include user-related information such as the username and userID.
+elements, each with custom data attribute values.
+These attributes play a dual role: they dictate the content displayed in the user interface and correspond to the information stored in markdown format.
+For instance, when `@mention` is primarily employed for user tagging, these attribute values typically encompass user-related data, such as the username and userID.

 1. `data-id` - employed to store the value that is sent in the `key` attribute of `nimble-mapping-mention`.
 2. `data-label` - used to store the actual `text` of the selected option.